 Conservation Work Party in the Anthill Meadow

-Thursday 25th April from 10:00am to 12:30pm
+Tuesday 21st May from 10:00am to 12:30pm

 A few years ago large areas of the Ant Hill Meadow (previously called the Butterfly Meadow) had been invaded by brambles.
-We have been removing the brambles and improving the margins to encourage insect and bird life.
+We have been removing the brambles and improving the margins to encourage insect (peacock butterfly pictured left) and bird life.
 Progress has been made but there is always more to do!
 Do join us for this or future sessions, if you are free.
 No special skills required; enjoy exercise, plenty of fresh air and good conversation.
 Please bring gloves and a drink/snack for the break we take halfway through.
 We will provide tools, but bring secateurs if you have them.
 We work from 10 am to 12.30 pm, but come for as long as you want.
 Meet at the Ant Hill Meadow, or if you're not sure where that is, please email us at AllyParkN10@gmail.com

 RECENT EVENTS IN THE PARK